newt0/sui-articles/en/mysticeti-v2-sui-consensus.md

 However, a naive implementation of the Mysticeti v2 algorithm would not scale to processing 500,000 transactions.
 Having validators cast explicit votes on every transaction would amplify network traffic and reduce overall throughput.
 Evaluating whether each transaction has a quorum of certificates would also be computationally expensive, and block propagation across the network can be uneven.

 We optimized the Mysticeti v2 algorithm to address these challenges.
-Validators now cast explicit votes **only** for rejections.
+Validators now cast explicit votes only for rejections.
 Accept votes are implicit through ancestor block links.
 Transaction certifications are evaluated only when necessary.
 The protocol also allows multiple rounds to vote and certify a transaction, ensuring that valid transactions can still be finalized even if submitted via a validator with a weak network connection.

 ## Transaction Driver: A more efficient transaction client

 With Mysticeti v2, transaction submission to a validator becomes less complicated and more efficient.

-**Quorum Driver** was the original mechanism for submitting transactions to Mysticeti v1.
+Quorum Driver was the original mechanism for submitting transactions to Mysticeti v1.
 It worked by broadcasting every transaction to all validators for certification, collecting BLS signatures on each transaction’s validity.
 After signature aggregation, it re-broadcasted the certified transaction for consensus submission and gathered execution results from all validators again.

 While this design was necessary for the original, consensus-less fastpath, it came with a high CPU cost—at least two-thirds of validators (by stake) had to sign every transaction—and heavy bandwidth usage, as each transaction was broadcast twice.

-**Transaction Driver** solves these issues while preserving fast finality.
+Transaction Driver solves these issues while preserving fast finality.
 It leverages the new transaction certification path introduced by Mysticeti v2 to achieve the same goals with far less overhead.

 Key improvements include:

-1. **Minimal validator signatures**: Validators now sign transaction validity as part of consensus block signing, batching multiple transactions together rather than signing each individually.
+1. Minimal validator signatures: Validators now sign transaction validity as part of consensus block signing, batching multiple transactions together rather than signing each individually.
 This dramatically reduces CPU load.
-2. **Single-path submission**: The client now submits each transaction to a single chosen validator instead of all validators, retrieving one complete copy of the effects.
+2. Single-path submission: The client now submits each transaction to a single chosen validator instead of all validators, retrieving one complete copy of the effects.
 This reduces network usage to near-optimal levels.
-3. **Smart validator selection**: The driver automatically selects validators based on historical end-to-end latency for faster confirmations.
+3. Smart validator selection: The driver automatically selects validators based on historical end-to-end latency for faster confirmations.
-4. **Graceful retries and resilience**: If the selected validator is slow or offline, the client automatically retries with others, targeting at least one-third of validators by stake.
+4. Graceful retries and resilience: If the selected validator is slow or offline, the client automatically retries with others, targeting at least one-third of validators by stake.
 Errors are classified as retriable or non-retriable, maximizing the likelihood of successful completion before feedback is returned.
-5. **Bandwidth protection and DoS resistance**: Transaction Driver integrates with validator-side protections to prevent spam or bandwidth amplification attacks.
+5. Bandwidth protection and DoS resistance: Transaction Driver integrates with validator-side protections to prevent spam or bandwidth amplification attacks.

 Transaction Driver achieves this by sending a transaction to a selected validator, receiving its position in consensus, and then using the transaction digest and consensus position to retrieve and certify its full effects with a quorum of validators.

 ## Rollout

 Transaction Driver has been enabled for all traffic on full nodes operated by Mysten Labs and several partner teams.
-We observed a **35% latency reduction** on Asia-based full nodes (from ~1.00s to ~0.65s) and a **25% reduction** on Europe-based full nodes (from ~0.55s to ~0.40s).
+We observed a 35% latency reduction on Asia-based full nodes (from ~1.00s to ~0.65s) and a 25% reduction on Europe-based full nodes (from ~0.55s to ~0.40s).

 ![](https://blog.sui.io/content/images/2025/11/data-src-image-1deaed49-063b-48f6-b9db-2f6a8db04bca.png)